The school is divided into three areas which we call Early Years, Junior House and Senior House.

 Sport at Seaton House plays an important role with weekly swimming lessons from Form II upwards culminating in an annual Gala.
 Girls participate in rounders and athletics during the summer months and netball, hockey and gymnastics in the winter.
 We have our own annual Gladman Netball Tournament and field teams in a full programme of competitions and fixtures with other local schools.

-During the Spring Term the girls in Form V & VI enjoy an action packed activity week away on the Isle of Wight.
-They experience abseiling, rock climbing, canoeing, kayaking, orienteering, archery and surfing.
-An all-day walk along the coastal path along with a full day’s outing to the Eden Project and many other fun team building challenges ensures a full, lively and action packed week.
+During the Spring Term the girls in Form V & VI enjoy an action packed residential week.
+They experience activities such as abseiling, rock climbing, canoeing, kayaking, orienteering, archery and horse riding.

 Prior to this week away for our older girls, we have introduced a one-night and two-night trip to more local destinations for our Form III & IV girls respectively.
 This allows them to become used to being away from home for short periods before their week long stays in Forms V & VI.